 Tamura’s first grocery store opened in the 1920’s on Oahu.
 Today, there are three Tamura’s Fine Wine and Liquor stores on Maui, and one Tamura’s Express in Wailuku.
 While it may seem odd to get fresh poke from a liquor store, it just goes to show you can get great poke anywhere!
+The garlic poke, which does nothing good for your breath, is simply fantastic.
 The shop has won numerous awards, including the ‘Aipono, for “Best Poke.”
-All Tamura’s poke is served fresh, never frozen.
+All Tamura’s poke is served fresh, though they do sometimes offer a few previously frozen varieties at a lesser price.
 (Tamura’s)

 - Eskimo Candy (Kihei)

 Opened to the public in 2003, this little seafood shop sells great poke.
 They also serve a full menu of only the freshest seafood and burgers.
 The chowder is excellent.
 But back to the poke.
 You can grab a tub to go, or if you want to eat inside, you can order a poke bowl, featuring one of four types of fresh ahi tuna: shoyu (soy sauce), spicy, wasabi or furikake (a japanese seasoning, typically, comprised of seaweed, sesame seeds, sugar, and salt), served over rice.
 (Eskimo Candy)

 One of a handful of places that serves made-to-order poke, Fish Market Maui is a favorite among locals and visitors on the west side.
 They serve a full menu of some of the freshest seafood you’ll find on Maui.
 How fresh?
 Don’t be surprised to see them walk in right off the boat, with a fish caught that morning and butcher it on the spot.
 (Fish Market Maui)